 first T32 Training Grant AWARDED for a vision research training program (vrtp-t32) from the National Eye Institute, National Institutes of Health

-The Vision Research Training Curriculum is open to pre- and post-doctoral students at UW-Madison who are interested in vision research and whose mentors are trainers (listed above).
+The Vision Research Training Program (VTRP) is open to pre- and post-doctoral students at UW-Madison who are interested in vision research and whose mentors are trainers (listed above).
 Please direct inquiries about the program to Inna Larsen.
-The VRTC is not a degree-granting program but is recognized as a core learning curriculum by a number of biomedical graduate programs on campus.
+The VRTP is not a degree-granting program but is recognized as a core learning program by a number of biomedical graduate programs on campus.

 Considering UW-Madison for graduate or post-graduate training?

 “We are looking forward to students conducting their own projects in the tradition of ‘bench-to-bedside’ that has been a mainstay of the outstanding research training that makes the University of Wisconsin–Madison famous,” says Dr. Nickells, professor and principal investigator for the T32 grant.

 The Vision Research Update Seminar is a forum for trainees to present their research and learn about diverse vision research projects at UW.
 The seminars happen on the first Tuesday on the month at 10 AM (currently virtually).
 Please check the DOVS events calendar for details.